iCodeWalker/three-js-shader-patterns/readme.md

       gl_FragColor = vec4(0.5, 0.5, 0.5, 1.0); // For gray scale all rgb values must be same

       gl_FragColor = vec4(vUv.x, vUv.x, vUv.x, 1.0); // For Black and white Gradient Color

+5. Define :
+   define is used for the variables whose value is not going to change.
+It is cheaper than variables.

+   #define PI 3.1415926535897932384